JoostImpink/sas-intro-seminar-2017/oct-13/4_heckman.md

 Methods to deal with selection bias:

 - Propensity score matching (PSM), by finding a matched (control) firm that is closest to the treatment firm -- based on observable data
 - Heckman selection model, by adding a selection model where a bias correction term is estimated which is then included in the (second stage) regression

+In Heckman the correction is based on the correlation of (unobservable) error terms; this is important so there is no need to find instruments that are correlated with the error term (instruments that explain the choice, but not explain the outcome is needed).

 ## Heckman selection test